 In addition to by-products like Poultry By-Product Meal, Whiskas dry cat food recipes also include grain ingredients such as Corn, Wheat, Corn Gluten Meal, and Soybean Meal.

 These grain ingredients can be extremely controversial additions to pet food recipes, with many being strongly against their use.
-However, there are also some strong supporters of grains in pet food, especially among those that feed brands like Purina Pro Plan or Royal Canin.

 Sadly, some of Whiskas’ recipes include small portions of Animal Fat.
 While Animal Fat can be a nutritious ingredient and provider of animal-based fats, it is an unaccountable ingredient that lacks transparency.